AKB48: 2018–2021: Produce 48, impact of COVID-19 pandemic

-2022–present: Comeback after Covid-19 and transfer to Universal Music Group
+2022–present: Comeback after COVID-19, transfer to Universal Music Group and 20th Anniversary

 On February 23, 2022, the group announced their 59th single "Motokare Desu" during the group's television show AKB48, Saikin Kiita? with Hitomi Honda serving as center position.
 This single would be sung by 20 members of AKB-only senbatsu and released on May 18, 2022.

-On May 4, 2022, 11 new trainees from 17th generation members were introduced to public for the first time.
-On June 29, AKB48 confirmed that 6 members Erii Chiba, Ma Chia-Ling, Mion Mukaichi, Yuzuka Yoshihashi, Nanami Asai and Narumi Kuranoo have infected with COVID-19, and Sakaguchi Nagisa needs to have a break from the idol group's activities for a period of time.
-Hitomi Otake and Orin Muto also infected on the same day, and Serika Nagano on the next day.
+On May 4, 2022, 11 new trainees from 17th generation members were introduced to the public for the first time.
 On October 9, 2022, the group announced auditions for their 18th Generation, and released their 60th single "Hisashiburi no Lip Gloss" on October 19, 2022, with Erii Chiba serving as the center for the single.
-On February 27, 2023, AKB48 announced that their 61st single "Doushitemo kimi ga suki da" will be released on April 26, 2023, and Hitomi Honda will serve the center position for the single, the group also announced on YouTube that they will work with Universal Music Group (through their EMI Records banner) from 2023 onwards.
+On February 27, 2023, AKB48 announced that their 61st single "Doushitemo Kimi ga Suki da" will be released on April 26, 2023, and Hitomi Honda will serve the center position for the single, they also announced on YouTube that they will work with Universal Music Group (through their EMI Records banner) from now on.
+On April 9, 2023, 8 new trainees from 18th generation made their debut at the Theater.
+On April 29, 2023, the group announced that they are ending their team and captain system, with the last performances for the current teams to be held in August 2023.
+On July 28, 2023, AKB48 announced that their 62nd single will be released on September 27, 2023, and Yui Oguri will serve the center position for the single.

+On October 20, 2023, long-time member Yuki Kashiwagi announced her graduation at AKB48's Nippon Budokan 3-day concert.
+Her graduation concert was held on March 16, 2024 at Pia Arena MM and her last official activity with the group was concluded in April.
+On October 22, at the final day of AKB48's Nippon Budokan concert, the group announced auditions for their 19th Generation.
+On December 8, AKB48 announced at AKB48 Theater's 18th anniversary that they will release their 63rd single on 13 March 2024, which also served as Yuki Kashiwagi's graduation single, marking her first time serving as the solo center for the single, and her second overall after serving as a double center in Green Flash in 2015.